farbro/acc-airfoil/README.md

 need medium flavour to compile airfoil

-In deploy, worker-init
+In deploy, worker-works-final
 - installs docker
 - creates fenics container
-- sends zipped murtazo folder to container (assuming that its in the current dir)
+- sends murtazo folder to container
-- unpacks and compiles airfoil executable.
+- compiled airfoil executable already in murtazo folder.

-- maybe instead of compiling airfoil can run shuyi's shell file to convers mesh files and compile airfoil
+ssh into the worker, sent a test xml file, went into container and could run the xml file